Feller buncher: Maintenance

 Feller buncher requires daily maintenance before operation and some components only require periodic maintenance.
 It could ensure the safety of operators and all the workers around the operation.
 If damaged or faulty machine is operated, it could result in further damage to the machine which can be more expensive to repair.

 Daily or Every 8 hours

 Lubrication

 The felling head is considered one of the hardest part of the feller buncher and it is necessary to apply lubricant to every joint for daily maintenance.
 It is suggested to apply lubricant to saw head clamps, wrist attachment and driveshaft bearings during every maintenance.
 The use of grease should meet the extreme pressure performance standard and contains 3% of molybdenum disulphide (MoS2).
-MoS2 can prevent the wear takes place where the metal to metal contact exists.
+MoS2 can prevent the wear that takes place where metal to metal contact exists.